Juan Almonte: French Intervention

 The French intervention in Mexico, initially supported by the United Kingdom and Spain, was a consequence of Mexican President Benito Juárez's imposition of a two-year moratorium of loan-interest payments from July 1861 to French, British, and Spanish creditors.
 In October 31, of that year Almonte with other Mexican monarchists, signed the London Convention formalizing plans for intervention in Mexico.
-In response, the government of Benito Juarez stripped Almonte of his military honors, and Almonte was expelled from various Mexican academic societies.
+In response, the government of Benito Juárez stripped Almonte of his military honors, and Almonte was expelled from various Mexican academic societies.

 French troops landed in December, 1861, and began military operations on April, 1862.
 Britain and Spain would leave after French intentions of overthrowing the Mexican government became clear.
 The French released a manifesto, proclaiming France to be a liberal country, with the benevolent intentions of setting up a more just government.
 Almonte published a manifesto supporting the French and urging his fellow Mexicans to join them in establishing a government fit for the Mexican nation.

 They were eventually joined by conservative Mexican generals who had never been entirely defeated in the War of Reform.

 On May 2 the French army and the Mexican troops under Antonio Taboada reached Amozoc, and on the 4th pitched their camp within the sight of Puebla.
 Almonte advised Lorencez to attack an orchard of the convento del Carmen opposite the fortified heights of Guadalupe and Loreto, which was not done.
 He had also previously advised Lorencez to simply bypass Puebla and march on to the capital.
 Lorencez would proceed to attempt and take the fortified hills overlooking Puebla only to be repulsed.

 After Charles de Lorencez's small expeditionary force was repulsed at the Battle of Puebla, reinforcements were sent and placed under the command of Élie Forey.
 The capital was taken by June, 1863 and the French now sought to establish a friendly Mexican government.
 Forey appointed a committee of thirty five Mexicans, the Junta Superior who then elected three Mexican citizens to serve as the government's executive which included Almonte.
 In turn this triumvirate then selected two hundred fifteen Mexican citizens to form together with the Junta Superior, an Assembly of Notables.

 The Assembly met in July 1863 and resolved to invite Ferdinand Maximilian to be Emperor of Mexico.
 The executive triumvirate was formally changed into the Regency of the Mexican Empire.
 An official delegation left Mexico and arrived in Europe on October.
 Maximilian formally accepted the crown on 10 April 1864, and set sail for Mexico, arriving in Veracruz on 28 May and reaching the capital on 12 June.

 Franco-Mexican troops struggled to pacify the entire country, and the challenge was increased once the United States Civil War ended, and the American government began giving aid to the liberals and placing diplomatic pressure on France to leave the continent.
 France began to withdraw troops in 1866.
 Almonte during this time was in France holding a diplomatic role.
 He would die in Paris in 1869, two years after the fall of the Empire.